-Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
-Inspection for thickness is needed. · Wear limit : Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
-Distortion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly.• Difference in fork tip heightFork length (mm)Height difference (mm)equal or below 1500above 1500 If the measured value exceeds the allowance, replace fork.
+Problem Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
+Inspection for thickness is needed. • Wear limit : Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
+Distortion Forks are bent out of sh number of reasons suc glancing blows against objects, and picking up • Difference in fork tip h Fork length (mm) equal or below 1500 above 1500 h as overloading, walls and load unevenly.
+If the measured value exceeds the allowance, replace fork.
 Fatigue Fatigue failure may rest fatigue crack even thou fork is below the static s fork.
-Therefore, a daily should be done. · Crack on the fork hee · Crack on the fork we gh the stress to strength of the inspection el.
+Therefore, a daily should be done. • Crack on the fork hee • Crack on the fork we gh the stress to strength of the inspection el.
 Repair fork by expert.
 In case of excessive distortion, replace fork.